sachin/master_slave_replication_for_postgres/README.md

 # PostgreSQL Master-Slave Replication Setup

 This project demonstrates a robust PostgreSQL master-slave replication setup using Docker containers.
-It includes one master node and three slave nodes, with automatic failover capabilities and comprehensive testing.
+It includes one master node and three slave nodes with comprehensive testing.

 ## Features

 - One master and three slave nodes
 - Streaming replication with WAL archiving
-- Automatic failover configuration
 - Health monitoring for all nodes
 - Comprehensive test suite
 - Environment-based configuration